 Shirin is the CEO of GrantX Inc and is a member of board of Heritage Toronto.
 She was also Member of McMichael Women’s Council, was board member of Toronto Food Policy Council, Arab Community Centre of Toronto and served two terms as a national board of director for Aga Khan Education Services in India, where she played an active role in enhancing the primary education program funded by the European Union and World Bank.

 Zatoon is retired senior artist who was employed by the North York Board of Education, as a first teacher in special education and later as a teacher of gifted children.
 She also served as an adjunct professor at York University’s Faculty of Education for 8 years where she supervised the teacher interns in math and science education.
 In 1991, she was seconded to York University as a full time associate professor in math education.
 At McGill University for four years, she taught summer courses in gifted education to graduate students and teachers from all provinces in Canada.

 Zatoon was always a strong advocate for women’s issues such as, equity in the workforce, elimination of math anxiety in females, and empowering women to enter the science, mathematics and engineering fields

-Sahar holds a MBA from the Schulich School of Business and is in the process of attaining her CPA designation in March 2018.
-She is also a guest lecturer for BBA and IMBA classes at the Schulich School of Business and has taught Finance courses at McMaster University.
+Sahar holds an MBA from the Schulich School of Business and her CPA designation with CPA Ontario.
+She is also a guest lecturer at the Schulich School of Business and has taught Finance courses at McMaster University.